Using predictive analytics and AI for a more efficient business

 Developing a more productive workforce is another key way to run a more efficient business – and analytics can help you target the right people.
 Companies can use AI to identify the skills and professional attributes most likely to lead to high job performance.

 For your existing employees, analytics can help you better understand their needs and how to boost efficiencies.
 Do your teams have the tools they need to succeed?
 What are common employee grievances?
 Do you have the workforce you need to achieve key objectives, or do you need more people?
 Insight prediction can help you forecast workforce requirements, determine how to best fill open positions, and identify the factors that lead to greater employee satisfaction and productivity.

 Data without limits

-How can your business leverage predictive analytics?
+How can your business leverage AI and predictive analytics?

 Johnson Controls is using AI to reduce churn and identify over $100M a year of protectable revenue